by Andrea M. Darcy

 Integrative therapy: your therapist will have training in several types of talk therapy, and can combine approaches and tools to best suit your needs.

 Struggling to navigate life with a disability?
 And nobody to talk to?
-We connect you with top therapists in central London trained and experienced at understanding your issues, who are happy to work with you online if easier.
-Or find a UK-wide therapist on our booking site.
+Harley Therapy connects you with top therapists in central London who work from our central London clinics or online.
+They are trained and experienced at understanding your issues.
+Alternatively, find an affordable, qualified UK therapist for online sessions at our sister site Harley Therapy Platform.